dfinke/PowerShellYouTubeStats/README.md

 1. Run the GitHub Action workflow.

 After it runs, it will create a new Excel file, or update it with a new sheet, and check the Excel xlsx back into the repository.

+You can click on the Excel file, then click `view raw` to download it to your local machine to view.